Manage Your Account

-- To be eligible for an HSA, the subscriber must be covered only by an HSA compatible, high deductible health plan and must not be a dependent on another person's tax return.
+- To be eligible for an HSA, the accountholder must be covered only by an HSA compatible, high deductible health plan and must not be a dependent on another person's tax return.
 Individuals age 65 and older are eligible to open an HSA as long as they have not elected Medicare Parts A, B, C or D. An HSA accountholder cannot have access to a general purpose healthcare FSA or HRA through their employer or their spouse's employer.

-- A high deductible health insurance plan is one with an annual deductible of at least $1,250 for individuals and $2,500 for families
+- A high deductible health insurance plan is one with an annual deductible of at least $1,250 for individuals and $2,500 for families.

 - Unused HSA funds roll over from year to year and interest continues to grow on a tax-deferred basis.

-- HSA contributions can come from the employee, employer or both, all in the same tax year.
+- HSA contributions can come from the accountholder, their employer or both, all in the same tax year.
 Each year the IRS changes the maximum annual contribution.
 For 2013 the maximum is $3,250 for individuals and $6,450 for families.
 Catch-up contributions can be made by individuals 55 and over up to $1,000.